 by Jeannie Greeley

-Jeannie Greeley is a freelance writer who will now let her friends awkwardly discuss this topic amongst themselves.
+Jeannie Greeley is a travel-tested freelance writer with a lust for wandering.
 She can be reached at firstname.lastname@example.org.